 The Energy Research and Development Center (ERDC) provides an environment for researchers from various Missouri S&T disciplines to collaborate on sponsored projects involving energy and its impact on society and the environment.
 The mission of the ERDC is to educate students in energy topics to solve problems of society to deliver solutions for energy-related issues by forming collaborative relationships with industry and government, for the benefit of the university, the state of Missouri, and the nation.
-Topics of interest include the development of biofuels, alternative energy sources including wind and solar, plug-in hybrid vehicles, the bulk power system, hydrogen technologies, cyber-security of energy management systems, synthetic fuel development, advancing nuclear energy, and petroleum exploration and extraction methods.
-More than 41 faculty researchers are affiliated with the Center.
-Researchers affiliated with the Energy R&D Center also closely collaborate with other research centers including Materials Research Center, Intelligent Systems Center, Center for Infrastructure Engineering Studies, and the Environmental Research Center.
-For more information visit the web site at http://energy.mst.edu or contact erdc@mst.edu.
+Topics of interest include the development of biofuels, alternative energy sources including wind and solar, plug-in hybrid vehicles, the bulk power system, hydrogen technololgies, cyber-security of management systems, synthetic development, advancing nuclear energy, and petroleum exploration and extraction methods.
+More than 25 faculty researchers are affiliated with the Center.
+Researchers affiliated with the Energy R&D Center also closely collaborate with other research centers including Materials Research Center, Intelligent Systems Center, Center for Engineering Studies, Environmental Research Center.
+For more information visit the web site at http://erc.mst.edu or contact erc@mst.edu.